Community Projects

 - Offering post-production sound editing for pay or trade as supporting media for promotion

-Minister of Technology, Pirate Cat Radio (Feb 2009-present)
+Minister of Technology, Pirate Cat Radio (Feb 2009-Jan 2010)

 - coordinate a small, rotating team of volunteers to maintain technology in connection with the studio, radio, stream, and website